attentive-sales-engineering/attentive-ticketmaster-proxy/README.md

 - Open the index.html file on localhost using Live Server VS Code Extension or similar.
 - The client will plant a`phone` coookie associated with localhost.
 - The client will make a GET request to your server on localhost:4000 to fetch a non-existent image.
 The image URL has a number of query params that identify the transaction.
+In addition, the `phone` cookie will be passed to the server on localhost.

 ```html
 <img src="//localhost:4000/ticketmaster?type=Tickets%20Purchased&eventId=123456&amount=$499&eventName=Taylor%20Swift%20Concert" alt="">
 ```
-- Along with the params in the URL, the `phone` cookie will be passed to the server on localhost.
-- The server will parse the request and make a POST request to the Attentive Custom Event API with the associated properties.
+- The server will parse the request and make a POST request to the Attentive Custom Event API with the associated properties and the cookie that identifies the subscriber.
 NOTE: You could also make requests to the eCommerce Event API or the Custom Attributes API as necessary.

 ## Ticketmaster params